aliasgharjanali/gps-tracker-hardware/README.md

 easy you can customize that for your own purpose.

-for more information contact with email : aliasgharjanali@gmail.com
+for more information and get SOURCE FILE contact with email : aliasgharjanali@gmail.com